HISTORY OF CODE 3 FOR A CURE

 Eventually, the sacrifices Abundiz made throughout his firefighting career, including countless exposures to toxic atmospheres, caught up with him.
 And his staggering medical challenges began.

 Abundiz was first diagnosed with cancer on May 13, 1998, at the age of 44, after 24 years in the fire service.
-He was subsequently forced into an early medical disability retirement in August 2001, bringing an abrupt end to his career in the fire service.
+Following two surgeries and 36 rounds of radiation treatments, he returned to work but was subsequently forced into an early medical disability retirement in August 2001, bringing an abrupt end to his career in the fire service.
 Since then, he has been diagnosed with two other cancers, amongst a myriad of other medical challenges.
 Says Abundiz, "I look forward to enjoying my retirement some day."

-Abundiz's first cancer was a rare and highly aggressive "leiomyosarcoma," located on his right side against his chest wall, which needed immediate attention.
-Unfortunately, because his employer denied his claim that the cancer was job related, he was forced to rely on his own medical insurance to provide timely treatment, which was anything but timely.
-Even though the surgeon recommended immediate treatment, it took over a month for the much needed operation to be approved and, by that time, a second tumor had formed which was the size of a golf ball, with the spread of satellite cancer cells likely.
+Abundiz's first cancer was a rare and highly aggressive "leiomyosarcoma," located on his right side against his chest wall.
+Because his employer, the City in which he served, thought it was a pulled muscle, initially his injury was accepted as a workers' compensation claim; however, once he underwent surgery and it was discovered he had cancer, the City denied his claim that the cancer was job related, and Lorenzo was forced to rely on his own medical insurance to provide timely treatment, which was anything but timely.
+Even though the surgeon who had performd the first surgery recommended immediate resectioning of the highly aggressive cancer, it took over a month for the urgently needed operation to be approved and, by that time, a second tumor had formed which was the size of a golf ball, with the spread of satellite cancer cells likely.
 Following his surgery, Abundiz received some intimidating recommendations for follow-up treatment from his doctors.
 One was to cut off his shoulder against his chest wall, which of course would mean that his right arm would be gone as well; another was to live on a cancer treatment campus for a year and a half while undergoing double doses of chemotherapy, with stem cell harvesting.
 Abundiz did neither.
 Instead, he did what he thought made sense for his body: he underwent 36 treatments of radiation therapy and turned to nature for healing.

 For five years thereafter, Abundiz underwent periodic scans to ensure the leiomyosarcoma was gone.
 At the five-year mark, in September 2003, his oncologist told him he was cured.
 Abundiz was overwhelmed with joy and gratitude.
 Unfortunately, his celebration would be short-lived.